HMS Illustrious (87): Post-war career

 After a brief refit in early 1952, she participated in Exercise Castanets off the Scottish coast in June and hosted 22,000 visitors during Navy Days at Devonport Royal Dockyard in August.
 On 1 September she hosted No. 4 Squadron and No. 860 Squadrons, Royal Netherlands Naval Aviation Service (RNNAS) for training, as well as 824 Squadron.
 Between the three squadrons they had 20 Fireflies and 8 Sea Furies when they participated in the major NATO exercise Main Brace later in the month.
 Jellicoe was relieved by Captain R. D. Watson on 26 September and Illustrious resumed training until 9 December when her crew was granted leave and the ship began a refit.
 She next put to sea on 24 April 1953 for trials and did not resume training pilots until the following month.
 She was reunited with the four other carriers that served with the BPF for the first time since the war for the Coronation Fleet Review of Queen Elizabeth II on 15 June at Spithead.
 The following day, the Fireflies of No. 4 Squadron, RNNAS and 824 Squadron landed aboard for more deck-landing training.
 During September she participated in Exercise Mariner with three British squadrons of Fireflies and Sea Furies and a Dutch Squadron of Avengers.
 The ship resumed flying training off the north coast of Scotland in October for two weeks, but she spent most of the rest of the year on trials of the new mirror-landing system that automated the process of landing aircraft aboard.
 Illustrious began her final maintenance period at Devonport Royal Dockyard on 10 December.
 Captain K. A. Short relieved Watson on 28 December.
 The refit was completed by the end of January 1954 and she resumed her normal role.
 The ship completed 1,051 deck landings and steamed 4037 nmi by April.
 She made her first foreign port visit in many years at Le Havre, France, on 20–22 March, where 13,000 people came aboard.
 After another round of flying operations, she visited Trondheim, Norway, on 19 June.
 During 12 days of training in September, she completed 950 daytime and nighttime arrested landings and 210 helicopter landings.
 She conducted her last landings on 3 December and arrived at Devonport four days later to begin decommissioning.
 Illustrious was paid off at the end of February 1955 and she was towed to Gareloch and placed in reserve.
 She was sold on 3 November 1956 and broken up in early 1957.
-A model of HMS Illustrious in 1940is on display at the Monaco Naval Museum.
-Another model of Illustrious in her late-war appearance is at the Fleet Air Arm Museum in RNAS Yeovilton.